Thanks for joining me today for my Picoworkers review

 Picoworkers is a genuine online platform that pays.
 However, the strict nature of this platform coupled with the lengthy processing of payments has drawn a lot of criticism from many freelancers.

-Various reviews from members suggest that it can take up to two months for you to receive your earnings.
+Various reviews from members suggest that it can take a while for you to receive your earnings.
 Furthermore, the complex process of verifying your identity before receiving payment can work against you in case of any slight discrepancy in your profile data.

-From the look of things, Picoworkers is not worth joining.
-However, if you can maintain a 75% success rate, and you do not mind the low income coupled with high transaction fees, then you may think differently.
+However, if you can maintain a 75% success rate, and you do not mind the low income coupled with high transaction fees, then it could be worth it for you.

 Have you tried Picoworkers?
 What was your experience?
 Let me know in the comments below.